kfirkrak/letters-game/README.md

 And the second player would win this round

 ## Game analysis
-We can use this code to generate new insights on this game
+We can use this code to generate new insights on the game

 The main tool I wrote for that is the function ```analyze_game(times)```